On Experiments: Deficiency and Quantitative Data Processing Theorems

 \subsection{Calculating Deficiency}

 The variational distance can be calculated as the $l_1$ distance,

 Experiments $e \in \MM(\Theta, \obs)$ can be represented by a $|\obs| \times |\Theta|$ column stochastic matrix.
 Furthermore, the prior distribution $\pi$ can be represented by a vector in $\RR^{|\Theta|}$.
-Using these representations, the directed deficiency can be calculated via linear programming.
+Using these representations, the directed deficiency can be calculated using linear programming.

 \begin{lemma} Let $e$ and $e'$ experiments with their stochastic matrix representation given by $E$ and $E'$ respectively.
 Then $\xi^{\pi}(e, e')$ can be calculated via the following linear program,

 where $\left[F E\right]_{ij}$ is the $ij$ entry of $T E$.